 Thomas ended his talk by saying that the re-enchantment of the world is happening.
 He asked: "What should we do about it?"

 You can view Cursed Britain by Thomas Waters on Amazon.
-He is also giving other talks in London.
+Please note I earn commission from some links.

 The top picture shows Humbugging, or Raising the Devil by Thomas Rowlandson.
 It is shared under Creative Commons via the Metropolitan Museum of Art.